sixmen/stran/firefox/README.md

 # S-Trans Firefox Extension

-S-Trans is a Firefox browser extension that translates webpage text to Korean using OpenAI's API.
+S-Trans is a Firefox browser extension that translates webpage text using OpenAI's API.

 ## Features

+- Translate selected text to multiple languages (Korean, English, Japanese, Chinese, Spanish, French, German)
 - Translation popup appears when text is selected on a webpage
-- Translates selected text to Korean using OpenAI API
+- Click any text element to automatically select and translate it
+- Quick translate with Command/Ctrl + Click (translates immediately without showing popup)
 - Works on all websites

 ## Installation